Castle Rock (Stephen King): Population and geographical location

 Geographically, this puts Castle Rock within 37 miles of Portland, Maine.
 This region could include real places such as Durham, Lisbon, Danville, Auburn, Lewiston, Bridgton, and maybe even Sabattus.

+In the short story Mrs. Todd's Shortcut Castle Rock is described as being 79 miles from Bangor, Maine as the crow flies, with the most common driving route being 156.4 miles: Route 97 to Mechanic Falls, then Route 11 to Lewiston, and then the Interstate to Bangor.

 A map on King's official website places Castle Rock in Oxford County, in the vicinity of Woodstock.
-The works in which Castle Rock appears place the town in the fictional "Castle County", which also includes such fictional towns as Castle Lake and Castle View.
-The location of Castle Rock may also be related to Marblehead, which has a park by the same name, but most likely not.
+The works in which Castle Rock appears place the town in the fictional "Castle County", which also includes such fictional towns as Castle Lake, Castle View, and Harlow.
+The location of Castle Rock has been linked to Marblehead, which has a park by the same name.

 Part of the Castle Rock area is underlain by limestone.
 It makes the water hard and hosts at least one bat-infested cave unknown to the inhabitants, as noted in Cujo.

 Besides Castle Rock and the oft-used Derry and Jerusalem's Lot, King has created other fictional Maine towns.
 These include Chamberlain in Carrie; Chester's Mill in Under the Dome; Haven in The Tommyknockers; Little Tall Island in Dolores Claiborne and Storm of the Century; Harlow in Revival; Tarkers Mills in Cycle of the Werewolf, and Ludlow (unrelated to the real Maine town of Ludlow) in Pet Sematary and The Dark Half.

 Characters of Castle Rock

 George Bannerman

-George Bannerman is the sheriff of Castle Rock, appearing in The Dead Zone, Cujo, and "The Body".
+George Bannerman is the sheriff of Castle Rock, appearing in The Dead Zone, Cujo, and The Body.
 In The Dead Zone, Bannerman, after years of failing to catch the local serial killer the Castle Rock Strangler, approaches Johnny Smith to help catch the Strangler.
 Bannerman is horrified to learn the Strangler is, in reality, Deputy Frank Dodd, whom he viewed as a surrogate son.
 The two men corner Dodd in his house, where he commits suicide.

 In Cujo, Bannerman helps organize the search for Donna and Tad Trenton, who are currently missing, and unbeknownst to anyone, trapped at the Camber house by the titular rabid Saint Bernard.
-Suspicious when there are no leads to their location and inspired by his previous investigation with Smith and the Frank Dodd case, Bannerman checks at the Camber house and discovers Donna and Tad.
+Suspicious when there are no leads to their location and inspired by his previous investigation with Smith and the Dodd case, Bannerman checks at the Camber house and discovers Donna and Tad.
 Before he can phone in this discovery, Cujo appears and viciously mauls and disembowels him.

 Bannerman was portrayed by Tom Skerritt in The Dead Zone and Sandy Ward in Cujo.
 In the television adaptation of The Dead Zone, Bannerman is merged with the character of Walt Hazlett to form the character Sheriff Walt Bannerman, portrayed by Chris Bruno.